DataDog/datadog-agent/docs/dev/agent_api.md

 {"Major":7,"Minor":41,"Patch":0,"Pre":"rc.3","Meta":"git.238.453e769","Commit":"453e7695a4"}%
 ```

-### Full Endpoint List
+### Full endpoint list
 https://github.com/DataDog/datadog-agent/blob/453e7695a43fa3c162e1240863999c9ddc91fbdd/cmd/agent/api/internal/agent/agent.go#L49-L73

 ## Telemetry API
-By default, there are 3 different systems exposing data on the same port but at
+There are 3 different systems exposing data on the same port but at
 different endpoints.
 The default port is 5000 and can be configured by changing
 `expvar_port`.